WINNER OF THE GRAND PINNACLE AWARD

 - Artists are notified by the Festival when a space becomes available.

-Booth fees and Artist paperwork including the Agreement are due by January 11.
-2013.
-Double booths are available to artists who jury into two separate mediums.
+Booth fees and Artist paperwork including the Agreement are due by January 16, 2015.
+The following fee schedule applies for 2015 -

-Double Booth Fee: $750 (available only to artists juried in two mediums)
+Double-WIDE Booth Fee: $790 (available only to artists juried in two mediums)

 The DMAF considers its enforcement of the rules our exclusive right and responsibility.
 Festival officials will visit all displays at intervals throughout the Festival to ensure that exhibitors comply with all Festival rules, including but not limited to checking identification.
 Your submitted application and signature on the Artist Agreement (for those invited) is your indication that you agree that noncompliance can result in expulsion and ineligibility for jurying, awards and participation in future Festivals.
 If an artist is removed from the show for non-compliance of the rules, no booth fee refunds will be issued nor compensation made, and the artist will be ineligible to exhibit for a period of at least two years.

 1. All work exhibited must be original art produced by the exhibiting artist(s).
 Work done by a production studio, in classes or workshops, “Buy-sell” and/or imports, work from kits, commercial designs, and derivative work is prohibited.
 Artists selling work that is not their own will be expelled from the Festival.